Morgan and Niklas’s Diary – November 12, 2017:

 After cleaning up the classroom a bit, we headed back up to Home of Hope.
 I helped the older girls and Asha to prepare the filling for momo’s, while Niklas spent some time with the boys in their room.
-I think it’s been really great to have a male volunteer as all of the boys have connected with Niklas.
+I think it’s been really great to have a male representative as all of the boys have connected with Niklas.
 It’s very cute to see them follow him around, play with him and spend quality time.
 Niklas and I helped the children to write their letters back to their sponsors.
 I was quite impressed by many of the children’s English, and as always, loved seeing what they have to draw and write to their sponsors.
 They really do care for their sponsors as if they are family.

 It’s been a very long day, but a very fulfilling and joyful day, with so much excitement and fun!
 I will go to sleep feeling very happy!